Hemen07/Nimbus-Todo-pad-Reminder/README.md

 ### What is this repository for? ###

-* A TODO with Remainder and many more useful feature
+* A TODO with Remainder and many more useful features

 ### How do I get set up? ###

-* Just pull, huh
+* Just pull,duh !

 ### Contribution guidelines ###